ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the Git repository access secret.
-This value is required.
+This value is *required*.

 `--host`, `--ho`
 :   The address of the host; for example `github.com`.
-This value is optional.
+This value is *optional*.

 `--key-path`, `--kp`
 :   The path to your unencrypted SSH private key file.
 If you use your personal private SSH key, then this file is usually located at `$HOME/.ssh/id_rsa` (Mac OS or Linux) or at `%HOMEPATH%\.ssh\id_rsa` (Windows).
-This value is optional.
+This value is *optional*.

 `--known-hosts-path`, `--khp`
 :   The path to your known hosts file.
 This value is a security feature to ensure that the private key is only used to authenticate at hosts that you previously accessed, specifically, the GitHub or GitLab hosts.
 This file is usually located at `$HOME/.ssh/known_hosts` (Mac OS or Linux) or at `%HOMEPATH%\.ssh\known_hosts` (Windows).
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.